Mudlarking: Giving New Life to Historic Glass

 antique bottle thames riverOver the last few years, Sarah Rook has found some incredible complete bottles (shown above) while mudlarking along the exposed riverbed.
 Searching primarily along the Thames Estuary east of London, Sarah has found a wide range of bottles from the 19th and early 20th centuries.
 Many of the bottles have text embossed into the surface of the glass, identifying the bottle’s maker, name of the shop for which it was made, and the bottle’s contents.
 Some of the vibrant blue and green bottles even say “NOT TO BE TAKEN” which indicates that they once contained poison.
 My favourite bottles which Sarah has found are the uniquely shaped perfume bottles from the early 20th century.
 These little, elegant gems display the creativity and fashions of the time period.

-Thames river onion bottleWhile mudlarking along the Thames in East London, Nick Stevens has spotted numerous shards of broken 18th century “onion” bottles in one particular area.
+Thames river onion bottleWhile mudlarking along the Thames in East London, Nick Stevens has spotted numerous pieces of broken 18th century “onion” bottles in one particular area.
 It is very rare to find an unbroken bottle of this type.
 Hoping to find a complete bottle, Nick returned to the spot on a very low tide.
 To his delight, he retrieved an unbroken onion bottle which was cushioned for centuries in the soft, dense mud.
 The unique, wide-bottom shape of the onion bottle was developed to prevent the bottle from tipping over and spilling its fine wine or spirits on ships sailing across stormy seas.

 edward lisle bottle seal thames river jason sandyIn London, some of the lowest tides occur late at night in July and August.
 Hoping to find older artefacts on stretches of the river bed which are only revealed once or twice a year, I strapped on my high-powered headlamp and went mudlarking in the dark.
 As I was crawling on my hands and knees along the exposed riverbed, I stumbled across a round glass object, illuminated by my headlamp.
 After rolling around at the bottom of the Thames for centuries, the bottle had been completed smashed, leaving only the thick, glass seal which had been attached to the side of the bottle.
 When I turned over the iridescent piece of glass, I was surprised to see the name “Ed Lisle Esqr” written on the early 18th century bottle seal.
 According to David Burton’s book, Antique Sealed Bottles 1640 -1900 and the Families that Owned Them, this bottle seal originates from Hampshire, England where Edward Lisle lived on a manor which he had inherited in 1693.
 Edward fathered 20 children (of which three died of small pox), and he wrote a book about agricultural and farming practices which was published after his death in 1722 and apparently became a bestseller at that time.
 From this humble 18th century bottle seal recovered from the River Thames, it has been possible to uncover intriguing backstories about Edward Lisle, who has been long forgotten.